isiahmeadows/mithril.js/design/core/streams.md

 ### What about v2 streams?

 Mithril v2's streams require an explicit library.
 This skips all the overhead of connecting streams and just requires a flexible convention to maintain.
 Plus, this allows targets to not be terminable without an error, something component attributes leverage to force you to always be ready to receive updates.

+### Why not just use the proposed ES observables?

+Well, a few reasons:

+1. That proposal is at stage 1, and it's been stagnant for well over a year.
+I *won't* depend on a proposal that's not stable, and that's one such example.
+2. This is stripped down much further, to where it's much simpler to learn.
+The core ES proposal still includes a lot of frills, while this just takes the essence of the API with not much else.
+3. I wanted streams to be a type that I can quickly and easily tell apart from any other virtual DOM node, ideally without even having to check any object members.
+Functions suit this nicely, and they make for a convenient initialization mechanism, too.

+The `Stream.create(init)` utility from [my proposed `mithril/stream`](../mvp-utils/stream.md) sugars over all the inconsistencies in the span of literally 29 lines of code.
+It alone implements most of the core functionality of [the proposed ES observables](https://github.com/tc39/proposal-observable), but it doesn't implement equivalents for most of the frills:

+- `sub.closed` and `observer.closed` - You can track those easily enough yourself through an extra variable.
+	- For `sub.closed`, you can define a variable you set whenever `error` or `complete` is called, before you do anything else.
+	- For `observer.closed`, you can define a variable in the stream callback itself that you set before you call `observer.error(value)` or `observable.complete()`.
+- `Symbol.observable` - I'd rather not include any polyfills here.
+- `Observable.of(...values)` - It's not that many lines of code for you to just do `function (o) { for (const value of values) o.next(value); o.complete() }`, and in my experience, it's plainly not a common need to return an observable that just emits a bunch of values immediately in sequence upon subscription.
+- `Observable.from(value)` - For iterables, it's a similar story to above.
+For observables and observable-likes (with `Symbol.observable`), it's a similar story to why I dropped that, but in addition, how often are you mixing observables and streams from different libraries anyways?
+Worst case scenario, it's just a simple `function (o) { var sub = obs.subscribe(o); return () => { sub.unsubscribe() } }` for most observables.
+- `observable.subscribe(next, error?, complete?)` sugar - [By the way the reactions to this issue of mine went](https://github.com/tc39/proposal-observable/issues/194), it's not even certain this will remain in the spec.

+It also deviates from the proposal by exposing them as functions instead of objects.